Support Project Commencement

 1. Locate Organisational Policies: Start by accessing your organisation's document management system or consulting with departments such as HR or Compliance to find the current policies and procedures.
 This will give you access to all relevant documentation that could impact various aspects of the project.

 2. Review and Understand the Policies: Once you have located the policies, carefully review each to understand its provisions.
-This includes understanding the scope of each policy, any conditions or restrictions it imposes, and its intended purpose within the organization.
+This includes understanding the scope of each policy, any conditions or restrictions it imposes, and its intended purpose within the organisation.
 Pay special attention to those that frequently impact projects, such as procurement, data security, and employment policies.

 3. Identify Relevant Policies: With a thorough understanding of each policy, assess their relevance to the project.
 Match the project’s planned activities and scope against the policy directives to identify which policies will affect the project.
-For example, if your project involves significant data handling, prioritize understanding and compliance with data protection policies.
+For example, if your project involves significant data handling, prioritise understanding and compliance with data protection policies.

 Applicable organisational values, policies and processes for small-scale ICT projects

-When managing a small-scale ICT project, the applicable organisational values, policies, and processes play a critical role in guiding the project's execution and ensuring its alignment with the organization's broader goals.
+When managing a small-scale ICT project, the applicable organisational values, policies, and processes play a critical role in guiding the project's execution and ensuring its alignment with the organisation's broader goals.
 Here’s a list and explanation of the most relevant ones:

 Organisational Values